Interview with an English Teacher in Korea

 My position was called Native Speaking English Teacher (NSET).
 Placed on the outskirts of Gwangju, so the level of english in the

 area was lower than the national average.
 But as for expectations, I had none going into the job.
 Instead I went in with a flexible mindset.
-Cause883646_10151850074153327_1618816969_o some Schools are rigid about the coursework and want you to follow the textbook word for word, while other schools give you a non defined role and then throw you in the deep end.
+Cause some Schools are rigid about the coursework and want you to follow the textbook word for word, while other schools give you a non defined role and then throw you in the deep end.
 Each person has a different approach to work, so both ways have their positives and negatives.

 Level of English used by students in the class can vary wildly.
 Some Students are extremely enthusiastic.
 Then on the other side of the spectrum, You have the students who have difficulty with English so they prefer to sleep or just give up.
 Be flexible for anything that can happen.